 Best Tour from Phoenix: Grand Canyon Helicopter and Ground Tour from Phoenix

 On the way to the South Rim, you’ll make a stop along historic Route 66 for a photo op and some leg-stretching.
-Upon arrival at the canyon, you’ll board a helicopter for a 45-minute flight over and through the canyon itself, over the magnificent Ponderosa pine trees in the Kaibab National Forest, through the deepest and widest stretch of the Canyon itself, known as the Dragon Corridor, and more.
+Upon arrival at the canyon, you’ll board a helicopter for a 45-minute flight over and through the canyon itself, the magnificent Ponderosa pine trees in the Kaibab National Forest, through the deepest and widest stretch of the Canyon itself, known as the Dragon Corridor, and more.

 The flight lands at a scenic lookout point, where you’ll enjoy a leisurely picnic lunch before embarking upon a narrated driving tour along 30 miles of the canyon’s rim.
 After that, it’s back to your Phoenix hotel in comfort.